jbakes89/library/README.md

 As of 3rd June, 2021, the project is finished for now.
 The things I've learned and practised, as well as potential additions/improvements for the future, are described below.

+## Update (starting 6th July, 2021)
+As per the "Classes" lesson of the "Javascript" course on the TOP Full Stack JavaScript path, I am updating the Library app using ES6 Classes.

 ### Things I've learned/practised
 - Making objects (/classes) as functions
 - Adding methods to the object's prototype